-A roof mounted antenna base for installing a magnetic antenna is available as an option from your dealer.
-Order part #160288, or see illustration for part dimensions for a "homemade" version.
+A roof mounted antenna base for installing a magnetic antenna is available as an option from your Dealer.
+Order MD #160288, or see illustration for part dimensions for a "homemade" version.
 It accommodates most CB, 2-way radio and satellite radio antennas.
 A knockout for the antenna lead is provided on the cab post

-11 GA, OR 3.0 mm CQHRS
+11 GA.
+OR 3.0 mm CQHRS

-Antenna base can only be installed on the LH and RH rear cab roof bolts.
+IMPORTANT Antenna base can only be installed on the LH and RH rear cab roof bolts.